Wood Furniture

 Custom Furniture and the Care

-Jumping right in, the best comparison for your table would be the hood of your car.
-You wouldn’t take an unfinished plate, vase, or box and drag it across the hood of your car would you?
-Though the finish on cars, like our tables, are made to withstand day to day use, they aren’t built to withstand carelessness.
-This brings up the question of what is the purpose of a finish, aka, top coat.
-Why do we use it?
+To dive straight in, a precise analogy for your table would be your car’s hood.
+You surely wouldn’t drag an unfinished plate, vase, or box across the hood of your car, would you?
+Although the finishes on cars, similar to our tables, are designed to endure regular use, they are not meant to resist negligent behavior.
+This evokes the question – what’s the function of a finish or a topcoat?
+Why do we apply it?

 1. For the wood: the finish protects against damage such as staining, seals wood from moisture, and prevents the need for re-oiling.